lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 ## K-means clustering

 We're going to use the `KMeans` class from `scikit-learn` to group the embeddings into clusters.
-Once more, this part doesn't change from [the previous post][my previous post].
-But, I'm including it here for the sake of completeness.
+This part doesn't change from [the previous post][my previous post], but I'm including it again for the sake of completeness.

 At some point, I should try some different algorithms?
 But, I figured that's not the interesting thing to vary in this post.
-So, we run this code to cluster the embeddings:
+So, we use this code to cluster the embeddings:

 ```python
 from sklearn.cluster import KMeans